raamdev/independent-publisher/README.md

 ![screen shot 2014-04-28 at 3 55 48 pm](https://cloud.githubusercontent.com/assets/53005/2822132/296236d4-cf0f-11e3-82e8-0fea749dcc3d.png)

 To get the default set of widgets back, simply remove all widgets from the Archive Page widget area.

+### How do I show a menu on the Single Post pages?

+By default, the main navigation menu (Primary Menu) only appears on non-Single pages.
+This is meant to keep the Single Post pages clean and simple.
+You can change this default behavior by enabling "Show Nav Menu on Single Posts" in *Appearance -> Customize -> General Options*.

+If you want your Single Posts menu to be differnet than your Primary Navigation menu, you can select a different menu for Single Posts in *Apperanace -> Menus -> Manage Locations -> Single Posts Menu*.

 ## Color Schemes